dkvz/minimalist-poc/README.md

 - [ ] Each case study should have a link to the next one
 - [ ] Try main title in Italic when trying out fonts
 - [ ] Change the email for the social thiny thing
+- [ ] I could add one of my yellow icons at random to the menu button